"Paradigm: the mindset out of which the system - its goals, structures, rules, delays and parameters - arises."

 The idea of presenting one thing next to another in order to see both more clearly is the concept of a paradigm.

-In her 12 Leverage Points to Change, Donella Meadows lists Paradigm as the second most powerful (just under transcending paradigms..
+In her systems thinking theory, Donella Meadows lists Paradigm as the second most Powerful Leverage Point to Change (transcending paradigms is the most powerful..
 I’ll get to that one again in a future post).

 It’s really important for us to know that we are operating within certain mindsets or paradigms.
 They influence the parameters and logic models our mind-brain-body uses to create algorithms, predictions and behaviors.